What is a Fiduciary?

 In many situations TuckerAllen will be happy to serve as your corporate trustee or agent under a financial power of attorney.
 We will discuss your estate plan, family situation, and assets to make sure we are a good fit for one another.

-When drafting your estate planning documents, we simply have you nominate TuckerAllen or its attorneys to serve as your trustee or agent.
+When drafting your estate planning documents, we simply have you nominate TuckerAllen to serve as your trustee or agent.
 We can serve as your initial agent or trustee, or we can be your last resort if the family member or friend you listed cannot serve.
 If and when we are called to serve, we step in and begin administering your trust or acting under your power of attorney.

 Fiduciary Services